Last Modified: 03 Mar 2014

 Validity: 01 Jan 2014 to 31 Dec 2014

 There's something truly epic about this nine-day adventure through the spectacular, history-steeped landscapes of Jordan and Egypt.
-Wander the ancient city of Petra, climb Mt Sinai for astounding views and finish up among the souqs and pyramids in Cairo.
+Wander the ancient city of Petra, relax on the red sea, and finish up among the souqs and pyramids in Cairo.
 As you tour this land of tenacious adventurers, mighty pharaohs and biblical prophets, the legendary hospitality of the area's beautiful Bedouin people will ensure you a warm welcome to desert camps and the tranquil beaches of the Red Sea

 Table of Contents